Jwala Devi Temple (Uttar Pradesh)

-This is an age old Ashtagrih temple of Jwala Devi & one of the 51 Shaktipeethas of India.
+This is an age old Ashtagrih temple of Jwala Devi & one of the 51 Shakta pithas of India.
 The old temple is believed to be 1000 years old.
-The old temple was constructed by Raja Udit Narayan Singh of Gaharwal village.
+The old temple was constructed by Raja Udit Narayan Singh of singrauli Gaharwal village.
 The new temple has been built replacing the old one.
 Here the Front tongue of Devi Sati is worshipped.
 She is venerated as the kuldevi, family goddess, of Katoch Rajputs, Bhatia, Dhadwals and Meisuria people.